benjavalero/replacer/replacer-backend/technical-design.md

 - [ ] **FalsePositiveFinder** Find known expressions which are (almost) always false positives, e.g. in Spanish `aun así` which hides the potential replacement `aun`
 - [ ] **UppercaseAfterFinder** Find words in uppercase which are correct according to the punctuation, e.g. `Enero` in `{{Cite|date=Enero de 2020}}`

+Some of these finders use a list of properties which are maintained in text files (or Wikipedia pages) that need to be parsed first.
+These finders retrieve the properties from a _Manager_ class which extends the generic `ParseFileManager`.
+All of these also implement the Observable pattern.
+The managers reload the properties periodically, and the observer finders are notified in case of changes.

 ### Date Finders

 The sub-package _date_ includes replacement finders related with dates.